-For some active ingredients expressed in IU (International Units), a conversion coefficient (WHO standard value) has been used to calculate the quantity of antimicrobials by drug presentation.
-The coefficients used for the national monitoring scheme are those recommended by the European Medicines Agency (EMA) in the framework of the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) scheme9.
+For some active ingredients expressed in IU (International Units) or prodrugs, a conversion coefficient (WHO standard value) has been used to calculate the quantity of antimicrobials by drug presentation.
+The coefficients used for the national monitoring scheme are those recommended by the European Medicines Agency (EMA) in the framework of the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) scheme .

-In this report, the quantities of antimicrobials sold (expressed in tonnes) are presented according to the pharmaceutical forms of the drugs and/or the classes of antimicrobials.
+In this report, the quantities of antimicrobials sold (expressed in tonnes) are presented by pharmaceutical form of the drugs and/or by class of antimicrobials.